roxanaz2002/SI100b-Python-Statistics-Project/README.md

 ### The Relationship with the Election Results

 Can the Index somehow show the States' political stance?
 May "Red" or "Blue" have some similarities with the index?
+With the Midterm election coming to an end, we have the data about how much a party controls a State---the approval ratings of the candidates from different parties.
+We plot the results in the form of quotient of the proportion of the Democrats(D) and the Republican(R).
+The information was provided by the Associated Press(AP).and we have it from the Guardian.<sup>5</sup>

 ## Conclusion